2014 Helsinki University massacre plan

 The 2014 Helsinki University massacre plan was a mass murder planned by two people in Helsinki, Finland.
 The plan was discovered in spring 2014.
 The attack never happened, because a third person reported the plan to the police.
 The perpetrators were planning to kill several people, possibly 50 randomly chosen people, at the University of Helsinki with guns and poison gas.

 The accused

-Two people were charged for planning the attack, a man from Kemi, born in 1990, and a woman from Vantaa, born in 1989.
+Two people were charged for planning the attack, Josef Andrei Hannu, a man from Kemi, born in 1990, and Nita-Minttu Tirkkonen, a woman from Vantaa, born in 1989.

 The defendants had devised a plan to obtain firearms by robbing a gun shop and to manufacture arsine gas to kill 50 people at the University of Helsinki.
 In addition, the defendants had weighed up the possibility of carrying out an attack at the Finnish Parliament or at a football match.

-In interrogations, the defendants admitted to having been inspired by the Boston Marathon bombings in April 2013.
+In interrogations, the defendants admitted to having been inspired by the Boston Marathon bombing in April 2013.
 Neither of them are enrolled at the University of Helsinki.